igalic/blag/contents/articles/types-providers/index.md

 environment => inline_template('<%= "HOME=" + ENV["HOME"] %>'),
 ```

-worst yet, it will fail silently. to mitigate this, and to make this type (near) universal, we have to implement as native type.
+worst yet, it will fail silently. to mitigate this, and to make this type (near) universal, we have to implement it as native type.

 our first throw might look something like this: